damianhakert/damianhakert.github.io/source/jobs/account-executive/index.html.md

 * Excellent negotiation, presentation and closing skills
 * Preferred experience with Git, Software Development Tools, Application Lifecycle Management

-Work remote from anywhere in the World
+Work remotely from anywhere in the world.
+Curious to see what that looks like?
+Check out our [remote manifesto]( https://about.gitlab.com/2015/04/08/the-remote-manifesto/)!